Powering secure, scalable, and open-source detection and response for cloud-first organizations

-Today, we’re excited to announce Panther v1.0 -- an open source, cloud-native SIEM!
+Today, we’re excited to announce Panther v1.0 — an open-source, cloud-native alternative to legacy SIEMs!

 Note: Register for our on-demand webinar to see Panther v1.0 in action!